CH8: Windows Memory Forensics

 -

 Raw Memory Dump (.raw, .mem, .dd): This is the "gold standard" for compatibility.
 A raw dump is a bit-for-bit copy of the physical RAM, containing no headers, metadata, or compression.
-Because it is unadulterated, it works seamlessly with almost every analysis tool, including Volatility and Rekall.
+Because it is unadulterated, it works seamlessly with virtually every analysis tool, most notably the Volatility Framework.
 The downside is the file size; if the computer has 32GB of RAM, the file will be exactly 32GB.

 -